 Mrs. Gabe's Approach to Teaching Ballet

 I was trained in the Vaganova style of ballet, perhaps the most widely practiced style of ballet instruction.
 The steps in Vagonova's syllabus build on a carefully developed progression in which the "basic" or "preparatory" forms are mastered before the dancer moves on to more difficult forms.
-The syllabus is founded upon the idea that when a dancer is introduced to a step, he or she will have developed the correct strength in foundation in order for their steps and movements to be successful.
+The syllabus is founded upon the idea that before a dancer is introduced to a step, he or she will have developed the correct strength and foundation in order for their steps and movements to be successful.
 It is understood that this strength-building requires time and consistent work.

 My experience in teaching young dancers, and especially my own daughter Harlee, is that you can teach sound fundamentals but the younger the dancer, the more important it is to break down each technique into very small pieces.
 You also have to make it fun!
 I use metaphors and stories to help dancers understand how the movement works.
 In order to ensure every dancer gets adequate attention, we limit our class size.

 As a mother of three, I believe parents need to have a convenient way to track how their dancer is progressing through the curriculum which is why we provide regular updates to parents.
 For our youngest dancers, a one hour block is a bit too long for them to stay concentrated.
 My art degree and experience in designing arts and crafts projects for my own children have led me to develop a unique program for pre-K dancers combining ballet with arts and crafts and a snack break.
 The hands-on art/craft project will relate to their ballet lesson, reinforcing movement and vocabulary.
+We also offer a gymnastics track for our Pre-Ballet dancers.